jfnavarro/st_viewer/README.md

 For any question/bugs/feedback you can contact Jose Fernandez Navarro <jc.fernandez.navarro@gmail.com>

 ## Binaries (Install from binaries)
-Binaries(installer) for MAC and Windows are provided under the tab releases.
+Binaries (installers) for MAC and Windows are provided in the "Releases" tab.
-Before you install the ST Viewer trough the binaries you must do the following (in case you have not done it already):
+To install the ST Viewer using the installers follow these intructions:

 ###### OSX
-The binary provided for MAC requires OSX 10.3 or bigger.
+The binary provided for MAC requires OSX 10.5 or bigger.

 * Download the installer (DMG) open it and drag the ST Viewer icon to Applications and then the ST Viewer will be installed in your system.